thechangelog/draft/draft/ansible-docker.md

 a new image build of the same application, this would drop to a mere 2 minutes and 23 seconds.
 To put this into perspective, it takes me just over 2 minutes to deploy a new version of my Rails application, including dependent services such as MySQL and Redis.

-This deploy also includes a full test suite run which alone takes about a minute end-to-end.
-Without intending, Docker became a simple Continuous Integration environment that leaves test-only containers behind for inspection when tests fail, or starts new application containers containing the latest version of my application.
+I would like to point out that my application deploys also run a full test suite which alone takes about a minute end-to-end.
+Without intending, Docker became a simple Continuous Integration environment that leaves test-only containers behind for inspection when tests fail, or starts new application containers with the latest version of my application when the test suite passes.
 All of a sudden, I can validate new code with my customers in minutes, with the guarantee that different versions of my application are isolated from one another, all the way to the operating system.
-Unlike traditional VMs which take minutes to start, a Docker container will take under a second.
+Unlike traditional VMs which take minutes to boot, a Docker container will take under a second.
+Furthermore, once a Docker image is built and tests pass for a specific version of my application, I can have this image pushed into a private Docker registry, waiting to be pulled by other Docker hosts and started as a new Docker container, all within seconds.

 ## Conclusion